 We’re disappointed when people don’t know where we’re from

-To us, Puerto Rico is the best place in the world, so naturally we’re disappointed when we say “I’m from Puerto Rico” and we only get a glazed look in return.
-It is even more disappointing when the other person is from US, since Puerto Rico has been a US territory since 1898.
+To us, Puerto Rico is the best place in the world, so naturally, we’re disappointed when we say, “I’m from Puerto Rico” and only get a glazed look in return.
+It is even more disappointing when the other person is from the US since Puerto Rico has been a US territory since 1898.
 The ones who do know have been there on vacation or know someone from Puerto Rico.
 I met a guy from the Philippines who knew that Ricky Martin and Jennifer Lopez are Puerto Rican, so that was nice.